 Search before posting: Sometimes your question may have already been answered by us or other students in the past.
 This gives us more time to answer new questions.
-Also you will avoid have us link to another post as an answer.
+Also you will avoid having us link to another post as an answer.

 Please try to post homework questions publicly as follow-ups on the appropriate question threads whenever possible.
 If your question is too detailed/revealing to fit there, that’s a sign that your question is better answered during office hours.
 We do not have the bandwidth to pre-grade answers on Piazza, so detailed private HW questions are discouraged.